jfinkels/ncpcp/README.md

 Restricted probabilistically checkable proofs for NC.

-This file was last updated on 10 February 2014.
+This file was last updated on 5 May 2016.

 Downloading
 -----------